 If it has already or almost reached its max, you should consider upgrading as soon as possible.

-Besides, you must notice any scripts or daemons running in the background that eat up all available resources.
+Besides, you must notify any scripts or daemons running in the background that eat up all available resources.

 Here is how to do it:

-- Third, see what are processing are at the top.
+- Third, see what is processed at the top.

 - Finally, consult with your hosting if some of them could be disabled.

 Last but not least, it is highly recommended to host your Magento store on a dedicated server or a VPS.
 Avoid shared hosting for Magento.